 To turn the numeric overlay on, press Fn and F11 simultaneously.
-The numeric overlay light glows when the numeric overlay is on.
+The numeric overlay light on the system indicator panel glows when the numeric overlay is on.

 To disable the numeric overlay, hold down the Fn key and press F11 again.
-The numeric overlay light goes out.
+The numeric overlay light on the system indicator panel goes out.